 What we Did:

 Suparichit pile study No.1 is an experimental socio-ecological landscape intervention which seeks to highlight the complex relationships between human activity and natural process already underway within this territory.
 The intervention focused on a single pile along an existing informal path of travel through the site.
 A blanket of Marigold flower heads were methodically inserted to envelop this pile to a state of stark relief from it’s surroundings.
-At the slopes and base of the pile were mixed hundreds of seeds of the Marigold plant itself.
 This initial gesture created a temporary yet magnetic visual spectacle which invited immediate engagement with local communities, who (despite barriers of caste, language, and culture) were compelled to actively participate in it’s construction.

 We choose to highlight the particular role of the Marigold (Tagetes erecta) for it’s striking visual qualities and deeply rooted cultural connotations.
 This flower holds a distinctive place in Indian cultural practices, used widely in rituals marking thresholds, attracting auspicious energy, and paying homage to the sacred aspects of daily life.
 With it’s hearty green vertical vegetation, vibrant orange flowers, and prolific re-seeding habit as an annual plant, the Marigolds’ aesthetic and ecological properties provide a means of visually mapping the afterlife of the intervention in both space and time as the site continues to evolve.
 Through the staging of social-ecological experiments such as this one, we hope to reframe the discourse surrounding sites like these.
 Not just as places worthy of looking at through new eyes, but worth caring for in new ways.